 To learn more about UVA's honor code, please visit the following Web sites:

 Violating the honor code has serious implications in every case, but the consequences for an international student can be especially grave.
-This is because violation of the honor code has but a single penalty: immediate expulsion from the University.
+This is because violation of the honor code leaves one with two primary outcomes: electing to take an Informed Retraction, which results in a one year suspension, or being found guilty at Honor Trial the consequence of which is expulsion from the University.